belle2/SysVar/docs/index.rst

 MC prediction, however, is never used raw.
 Event-by-event correction weights are applied to account for effects such as detector response and calibration, physics reweighting, reconstruction efficiencies etc. These correction weights have systematic uncertainties.
 They affect both

     - the normalisation of a template (total yield)
-    - its shape (bin-to-bin correlations within and across templates)
+    - the shape of a template (bin-to-bin correlations within and across templates)

 If fits span multiple channels, multiple templates, multiple observables — keeping book of all correlations becomes non-trivial.
 Analysts either over-approximate (inflating uncertainties) or lose correlations (biasing the fit).
 SysVar solves this by providing an end-to-end, consistent machinery to build template histograms and their systematic variations with correlations preserved.